 Alycia is thoroughly engaged with issues of scholarly communication, electronic activism, and readers’ rights.
 She co-founded the Open Access @ CUNY blog and the Readers’ Bill of Rights for Digital Books project and she continues to explore issues of social justice and digital work in the humanities.

-Before joining CUNY in 2009, Alycia worked at the Pratt Institute Library in Brooklyn; in Madison, Wisconsin, at College Library and in the Memorial Library Preservation Lab; and at the Minneapolis Public Library.
-She had her start working in the distinguished Newspapers and Periodicals department of the Wisconsin Historical Society Library under the mentorship of alternative and radical press expert, James Danky.
+Before joining CUNY in 2009, Alycia worked at the Pratt Institute Library in Brooklyn, and she had her start working in the distinguished Newspapers and Periodicals department of the Wisconsin Historical Society Library under the mentorship of alternative and radical press expert, James Danky.

 Alycia holds a B.S. in Fine Art and an M.A. in Library Science, both from the University of Wisconsin-Madison.
 She recently completed the Master of Arts in Liberal Studies program at the Graduate Center, where her thesis project explored the intersections of zines and copyleft.